ReachableCEO/StartupStarterPackage/src/ProductPlan/Words-of-Wisdom-SRS.md

 ### What are the usability requirements?

 List any specific usability requirements here.
-Refer to existing standards documents and write new requirements as "shall statements" (sentences that use the word "shall").
+Refer to existing standards documents and write new requirements as "shall statements" (./sentences that use the word "shall".md).

 ### What are the reliability and up-time requirements?

 List any specific reliability and up-time requirements here.
-Refer to existing standards documents and write new requirements as "shall statements" (sentences that use the word "shall").
+Refer to existing standards documents and write new requirements as "shall statements" (./sentences that use the word "shall".md).

 ### What are the safety requirements?

 List any specific safety requirements here.
-Refer to existing standards documents and write new requirements as "shall statements" (sentences that use the word "shall").
+Refer to existing standards documents and write new requirements as "shall statements" (./sentences that use the word "shall".md).

 ### What are the security requirements?

 List any specific security requirements here.
-Refer to existing standards documents and write new requirements as "shall statements" (sentences that use the word "shall").
+Refer to existing standards documents and write new requirements as "shall statements" (./sentences that use the word "shall".md).

 ### What are the performance and scalability requirements requirements?

 List any specific performance requirements here.
-Refer to existing standards documents and write new requirements as "shall statements" (sentences that use the word "shall").
+Refer to existing standards documents and write new requirements as "shall statements" (./sentences that use the word "shall".md).

 ### What are the maintainability and upgradability requirements?

 List any specific maintainability and upgradability requirements here.
-Refer to existing standards documents and write new requirements as "shall statements" (sentences that use the word "shall").
+Refer to existing standards documents and write new requirements as "shall statements" (./sentences that use the word "shall".md).

 ### What are the supportability and operability requirements?

 List any specific supportability and operability requirements here.
-Refer to existing standards documents and write new requirements as "shall statements" (sentences that use the word "shall").
+Refer to existing standards documents and write new requirements as "shall statements" (./sentences that use the word "shall".md).

 ### What are the business lifecycle requirements?

 List any specific business lifecycle requirements here.
-Refer to existing standards documents and write new requirements as "shall statements" (sentences that use the word "shall").
+Refer to existing standards documents and write new requirements as "shall statements" (./sentences that use the word "shall".md).

 ### What are the system hardware requirements?